-You must identify the goals that need to be achieved to determine if the project is successful or not.
-It’s helpful to make them SMART (specific, measurable, achievable, realistic and timely) goals, or you can use another method if you’d prefer.
+It’s helpful to make your goals SMART (specific, measurable, achievable, realistic, and timely) goals, or you can use another method if you’d prefer.
 By setting them up in this manner, you'll be able to be as concrete as you can in defining the goals, and you’ll have a standard to measure your outcome against.

 2. What is the next thing we need to do to move toward that goal?

 If your goals are relevant but the project is stuck, it’s typically because the next action that needs to happen to move it forward hasn’t been put into motion.
-This can be for one of a few reasons:
+Defining the next actions is a superpower for moving projects forward.

 3. Who should do it?

-If you know what needs to happen next, then you need to put someone in charge of getting it done.
-Not a group of people - one person who will be held accountable for the result.
+If you know what needs to happen next, then you need to put someone in charge of getting it done - not a group of people – ONE PERSON who will be held accountable for the result.
 Every task needs a single person to be responsible for its successful completion.
 It may be you, it may be a contractor or consultant.
 But it needs to be somebody and somebody needs to be qualified to do it right.

-By answering these questions every time a new project presents itself, even the most stuck projects can become unstuck.
-Either that, or in answering them you’ll realize the project isn’t necessary and you can remove it from your must-get-done list.
-This will also help you free up time for the projects that are necessary.
+Another possibility is that in answering them, you’ll realize the project is no longer necessary and you can remove it from your must-get-done list.
+This will help to free up time for other projects that are necessary.

-It’s helpful to formalize these answers in a shared system where you can view the goals, all of the steps that need to be taken, and the individuals who need to be involved, all in one place.
-This could theoretically be a Google Doc or Excel file, but we’d recommend using an app, like LifeStarr, to help automate the organization that is involved.
+It’s helpful to formalize these answers in a shared system where you can view the goals, all the steps that need to be taken, and the individuals who need to be involved, all in one place.
+This can be done in a Google Doc or Excel file.
+We are developing the LifeStarr App, to help solopreneurs automate the organization that is involved.